Sage222/sagedockhand/README.md

 ## About

 WARNING: WORK IN PROGRESS!
 Currently working in BETA.
-Add your Proxmox API and Opnsense API details to settings to begin management/monitoring.
+Add your Proxmox API and Opnsense API details to the Settings Submenu to begin management/monitoring.

 *********** Fork of the awesome Dockhand.
 Trying to add proxmox & opnsense management/monitoring.************